Fort Washington, Maryland: Geography

 According to the United States Census Bureau, the CDP has a total area of 16.57 sqmi, of which 13.79 sqmi is land and 2.78 sqmi, or 16.8%, is water.

-First-time visitors are often confused by the several "Livingston Roads" which repeatedly crosses Route 210, as well as by the two separate "Old Fort Roads", causing them to make wrong turns off of Maryland Route 210.
-Eventually all roads intersecting Route 210 in the Fort Washington area (from the Beltway as far south as the highway 210 curve at Piscataway Creek) are planned for upgrading to controlled-access interchanges (eliminating all traffic signals) gradually during the 2020s decade.
+First-time visitors are often confused by the several "Livingston Roads", which repeatedly cross Route 210, as well as by the two separate "Old Fort Roads", causing them to make wrong turns off of Maryland Route 210.
+Eventually, all roads intersecting Route 210 in the Fort Washington area (from the Beltway as far south as the Highway 210 curve at Piscataway Creek) will be upgraded to controlled-access interchanges (eliminating all traffic signals) gradually during the 2020s.

-The fort’s land originally included 347 acres, which was last surveyed in June 1944.
+The fort's land originally included 347 acres, which was last surveyed in June 1944.